JesseHerrick/jekyll-ftp/README.md

 * `jekyll-ftp clean` - Remove all the files from the preconfigured `remote_dir`.

 ## Configuring your `_config.yml` File
 Since [Jekyll](https://github.com/mojombo/jekyll) uses `_config.yml`, Jekyll-FTP uses this too.

-To configure Jekyll-FTP needs 3 configuration settings.
+Jekyll-FTP needs 3 configuration settings:
 * `username` - Your FTP server username.
 * `server_url` - The URL for your FTP server (can also be an FTP).
 * `remote_dir` - The remote directory where your site is to be deployed.